-Any course that is dropped prior to the official withdrawal date will constitute a "W". the grade "W" is not used in computing grade point average.
-Please note that withdrawing from an online course does not remove your responsibility to pay for the course.
+Any course that is dropped prior to the official withdrawal date will constitute a "W".
+The grade "W" is not used in computing grade point average.
+Please note that withdrawing from a course does not remove your responsibility to pay for the course.
 If you are receiving any type of financial aid, please contact your advisor, Enrollment Services, and/or the Financial Aid Office before completing the withdrawal form.
-The deadlines for withdrawal and the link to the form are available on the Course Withdrawals page.